Handgun Caliber Comparison

 Special/Magnum

 The .38 Special and the 357 Magnum cartridges both use a .357-inch diameter bullet but the .357 Magnum round will not fit in a .38 Special’s cylinder – it is too long, on purpose.
 The .38 case is 1.155 in. long with the .357 case measuring at 1.285 in., a difference of .17 in.
 The .44 Special and Magnum cases are almost identical to their .38 counterparts in length (1.152 vs. 1.280 in).
 The older .38 Special is loaded to a much lower pressure than the .357 Magnum, as are the respective .44 rounds..
 The more powerful magnum rounds would, most likely, blow up an older .38 or .44 Special revolver.
-Therefore, we must be careful to not mix the two.
+Therefore, it is essential to avoid mixing these cartridges.
 Some very old .38 Special revolvers’ chambers are worn enough to allow a .357 Magnum cartridge to be inserted but I wouldn’t want to be the one to fire it.

 Why .38 If It Isn’t?

-So, once you’re familiar with the system you will know that the .38 Special and the .357 Magnum shoot the same bullet, diameter .357 inch.
+Once you understand the system, it becomes clear that both the .38 Special and the .357 Magnum fire bullets with a diameter of .357 inches.
 Why call it a .38, you might ask.
 The .38 Special pre-dates the .357 by a third of a century.
-There had been several different .38 caliber rounds in use up to the year (1898) that the .38 Special was introduced.
+Before its introduction in 1898, there were several different .38 caliber cartridges in use.
 The .38 Special round was derived from the .38 Short Colt which in turn was developed to shoot in .36-caliber converted cap and ball revolvers.
 It was called “.38” even though it fired a .357-caliber bullet. “.38” referred to the diameter of the loaded case.
 Consequently, the .38 and .357 both use .357-caliber bullets.

 Special/Magnum Reloaders – Take Note: If you are a reloader and reload both the special and the magnum version of either of these .38/.357 cartridges or their .44 counterparts, please do NOT put magnum-level loads in the shorter cases.
 Use only magnum cases for magnum loads.
 It’s OK to download the magnum loads a bit, but still use the longer cases.
 This is advice gained from personal experience of the not-so-pleasant type.